moukani/IRISDemos/BaseImages/irisdemoint/README.md

 # Environment Variables for External Services

-This image can contain code that will be calling an IRIS Demo Database container via SOAP, REST or JDBC.
-Here are the environment variables that you can define for this purpose:
+Demos built with this image should expect to find an IRIS Database located here (if you added one to your stack or demo):

 * IRIS_MASTER_HOST=iris
 * IRIS_MASTER_PORT=51773